MelloSec/SkavenCryptIV/README.md

 ﻿## SkavenCryptIV

 Standalone C# executables wrapped lovingly in powershell.
-Will pass everything to the binary and accepts values from pipeline by name.
+Will pass everything to the binary and accepts values from pipeline by property name.

 Encrypts or decrypts a file using XorCrypt.exe or AESCrypt.exe.